wein.plus

 Retz

-Today's wine-growing region of Weinviertel in Lower Austria used to be divided into the two independent wine-growing areas of Retz (in the west) and Falkenstein near Poysdorf (in the east), named after their respective main wine-growing locations.
-Retz vineyards were first mentioned in documents as early as 1155.
-Around 1200, the famous minnesinger Walther von der Vogelweide (1170-1230) is said to have enjoyed Retz wines in the Zehenthofkeller.
-Count Berthold von Rabenswalde (1278-1312) had a new town built on the foothills of the Manhartsberg in 1300 and moved his seat to this place; this was the birth of Retz.
-The town was later given its own protected wine-growing area and developed into the important wine-trading centre of the region.
-Towards the end of the Thirty Years' War, the Swedes marched into Retz in 1645.
-The following rhyme tells of the commander's hard drinking: Captain Hensius from Swedenland, well known as the greatest drinker, drank in four and a half months at twenty buckets of wine, which for the day would be two dozen quarts.
+In 1300, Count Berthold von Rabenswalde (1278-1312) had a new town built on the foothills of the Manhartsberg and moved his seat to this location, marking the birth of Retz.
+The town was later given its own protected wine-growing area and developed into the most important wine trading centre in the region.
+Towards the end of the Thirty Years' War, the Swedes invaded Retz in 1645.
+The following rhyme tells of the commander's drinking strength: Captain Hensius from Sweden, well known as the biggest drinker, drank twenty buckets of wine in four and a half months, which is two dozen quarters for the day.

 Voices of our members